 In addition to longer retention, staging environments are more likely to use monitoring tools like alerts and charts to monitor and analyze application behavior.
 Since staging mirrors production, this is the best opportunity to develop and test your monitoring configuration before moving it into your production organization.

 Three of the most important aspects of logging in production are access, compliance, and retention.
 Since production logs can contain sensitive customer and operational data, limiting access to specific IT and ops team members can prevent accidental leaks.
 Complying with regulations such as HIPAA and PCI DSS are important.
-Required retention periods for production data are higher than in development and staging are typically 14-30 days.
+Required retention periods for production data are higher than in development and staging and are typically 14-30 days.
 You may also want to archive your logs and use an external querying tool like Google BigQuery or Presto to search your archives.

 If you tested your views, charts, alerts, and other customizations in staging, you can recreate them in your production organization before deploying your application.
 This ensures that you have everything in place to successfully monitor your application.